 Anion = Negative Charge

 Choosing a single or mixed bed resin can be hard especially if you do not know exactly what is in your water or how a RO membrane will filter it.
 In most cases, you can use either the cation or anion mixed bed resins but may notice that a TDS meter is showing that the resin is exhausted before the color has changed completely.
 That is more than likely due to an excess of the opposite type of ion in your water when compared to the color changing dye used in that resin.
-If this is happening to you, changing to a resin with an opposite indicating dye of your current will help with visual monitoring as it becomes exhausted.

 Mixed Bed Cation Resin (purple) - Most commonly used after single bed resins to polish any remaining contaminants.
 It contains both positive and negatively charged ions and will change from purple to amber as the cation resin is depleted.
 It is also perfect for single canister DI systems that have an excess of positively charged ions like calcium, magnesium, aluminum, ferrous and ferric iron.